prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

             - org.hamcrest.Matchers.*
             - org.hamcrest.CoreMatchers.*
     - Now, as soon as you type in the methods, eclipse will automatically suggest the imports
- - In Intelli to add a Maven jar file,
+ - In Intellij to add a Maven jar file,
     - Go to Maven Repository, find Mockito, download Jar file, move to lib folder
     - go to File->Project Structure->Dependencies->+->add Jar files, select the jar file